jpdas18/Applied-Machine-Learning/Project_2.md

 ### Project 2

 #### Introduction: For this project, I will use DHS data to create models for predicting wealth in Ethiopia based on age, gender, education level, household size.
+This DHS data is Ethiopia's household recode from the year 2016, and it is a Standard DHS-VII survey.
 I will create a logistic regression model, a random forest model, a linear regression model, and a gradient boosting model using decision trees.
 I will choose the best model from each of this based on available parameters as well as the best model overall using AUC-ROC curves.
 #### Task #1: Using the R script provided, split and sample your DHS persons data and evaluate the AUC - ROC values you produce.
 #### Which "top_model" performed the best (had the largest AUC)?
 Are you able to use the feature selection penalty to tune your hyperparameter and remove any potentially irrelevant predictors?
 ![plot](top15best.png)